Columbus Crew: Head coach history

-The Crew have had eight different head coaches since joining the league in 1996.
+The Crew have had nine different head coaches since joining the league in 1996.
 Timo Liekoski, the only Finnish head coach in MLS history, was the first head coach in 1996, but started 6–16 and was fired midseason to be replaced by Tom Fitzgerald.
 Sigi Schmid managed the team for three seasons (2006–08).
 Robert Warzycha was the head coach twice, the first time on an interim basis prior to Schmid's arrival and then immediately after Schmid left until September 2, 2013, when he was fired and Brian Bliss became the interim coach.
 On November 16, 2013, it was announced that Gregg Berhalter would become the head coach as well as the first sporting director in club history.
 After Berhalter left to take over as coach of the United States men's national soccer team, Columbus hired Caleb Porter, who had previously been the head coach of the Portland Timbers in MLS and the Akron Zips men's soccer team in the NCAA.
+Due to results of the 2021 and 2022 seasons, Columbus fired Porter and would go on to hire Wilfried Nancy as head coach.

 Fitzgerald and Warzycha are tied for the all-time leader in regular season wins (70).